1) What is the New Discovery Homeowner’s Association

 7) How often does the NDHA Board meet?
 Can I attend these meetings?

-The meetings are open to NDHA members.
+The meetings are held once a month except December and August and are open to all NDHA members in good standing.
 However, participation in portions of a meeting may be limited when matters of a confidential nature are discussed.
-If you are interested in attending a meeting, contact us at email@example.com to determine the date of the next meeting.
+If you are interested in attending a meeting, contact us at firstname.lastname@example.org to determine the date of the next meeting.

 8) Who is on the Board of Directors?

 The members of the Board of Directors are residents who volunteer their time.
-The current Board members as of the 2022 AGM held on June 2, 2022 are:
+The current Board members as of 13 September 2023 are:

 - Millard Matthews – Vice President